saliormoon/Cookbook/recipes/FindingConnectedVerticesForSubgraphs.md

 ## Acknowledgments
 This problem has come up as a question on [Stackoverflow][1].
 All credits for the problem go to [sergeda][2].
-I liked the Problem so much that I decided to write this recipe about it.
+I liked the problem so much that I decided to write this recipe about it.

 ## Problem